ibm-cloud-docs/ContinuousDelivery/devsecops-approve-cr.md

 # Manually approving change requests
 {: #cd-devsecops-approve-cr}

-With {{site.data.keyword.contdelivery_notm}}, you can either approve change requests manually or automatically.
+With {{site.data.keyword.contdelivery_full}}, you can either approve change requests manually or automatically.
 {: shortdesc}

 By default, standard change requests are created and if all of the required compliance checks pass, the deployment readiness is set to `true`.
 When a change request is of the standard type and the deployment readiness is set to `true`, it is automatically approved.